gsbdarc/ollama_helper/README.md

 A hands-on guide and accompanying scripts for running Ollama (local LLM inference) on Stanford’s Yen, Sherlock, and Marlowe clusters.

-Based on the blog post “[Running Ollama on Stanford Computing Clusters](https://rcpedia.stanford.edu/blog/2025/05/12/running-ollama-on-stanford-computing-clusters)” by the GSB DARC Team.
+Based on the blog post [Running Ollama on Stanford Computing Clusters](https://rcpedia.stanford.edu/blog/2025/05/12/running-ollama-on-stanford-computing-clusters) by the GSB DARC Team.

 ## Overview